Rupee gains 10 paise to close at 82.71 against US dollar

-The rupee on Tuesday gained 10 paise to close at 82.71 (provisional) against the US dollar.
+The rupee appreciated 10 paise to close at 82.71 (provisional) against the US dollar on Tuesday, as the greenback retreated from its elevated levels.

+At the interbank foreign exchange market, the local currency opened at 82.74 and witnessed a high of 82.59 and a low of 82.79.

+It finally settled at 82.71 against the American currency, registering a rise of 10 paise over its previous close amid a positive trend in domestic equities.

 Check out DH's latest videos